There are 18 popular types of engineering, which we’ll explore while answering four burning questions with added tidbits:

-To that end, use the below table of contents to jump to any field you like.
-Or, scroll down and learn about each field one by one.
+Use the table of contents to jump to any field that interests you, or scroll down to uncover each field one by one.

 #1 Aerospace Engineering